 Here’s my meme example from the video above!

 These five icebreakers for online college courses can be adapted in a lot of different ways.
 And, of course, they can also be adapted for a face-to-face classroom, as well.
+Check out the video below for five more icebreaker ideas.
 If you have any of your own online class icebreakers that you’d be open to sharing with other interested instructors, I’d love for you to describe them in the comments section below.
 If you’re interested in finding out about other edtech tools that I think work well for online courses, I’ve added a PDF with my favorites to my resource library.
 If you don’t have access yet, you can sign up here.